MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 In the Linux kernel, [powerpc/64/asm: Do not reassign labels](https://git.kernel.org/linus/d72c4a36d7ab560127885473a310ece28988b604) removed a reassignment pattern to allow LLVM integrated assembler.

-GNU assembler uses `symP->flags.resolving` to detect `symbol definition loop encountered at` errors.
+GNU Assembler uses `symP->flags.resolving` to detect `symbol definition loop encountered at` errors.
 The variable is primarily used by `symbol_clone_if_forward_ref` and `resolve_symbol_value`.

 ### Expression evaluation